devios1/Gravl/README.md

 	]

 ###Why?
-Languages like XML and JSON are immensely useful, but they aren't without their limitations.
-Gravl aims to solve a few of the biggest problems with these two languages in particular, while keeping its syntax as simple to learn and use as possible.
+Languages like XML and JSON are immensely useful, but they aren't without their problems.
+Gravl aims to solve a few of the biggest problems with these two languages in particular, while keeping its syntax as clean and simple as possible.

 ##The Basics
 Gravl uses a square bracket syntax to represent nodes.
-Like XML (and unlike JSON), nodes in Gravl are *named* and can recursively contain child nodes.
+Like XML (and unlike JSON), nodes in Gravl are named and can recursively contain child nodes.
 Like JSON (and unlike XML), attributes in Gravl are also fully recursive and can be assigned node values themselves.
-(Unlike JSON, however, Gravl has no explicit support for arrays, but this is mainly because as you'll see, it doesn't need it.)
+(Unlike JSON, however, Gravl has no explicit syntax for arrays, but this is mainly because as you'll see, it doesn't need it.)

 Gravl uses only 5 reserved characters: `[`, `]`, `"`, `=`, and `#`.
 Everything else is Unicode, and considered a valid symbol character.

 Gravl also supports a few things that neither XML nor JSON do.
-For one, unlike XML and JSON, Gravl doesn't require that a document have precisely one root node.
+For one, unlike XML and JSON, Gravl doesn't require that a document always have exactly one root node.
 It does this by wrapping all documents in their own implicit document node, which typically takes the name of the file or path the document was loaded from, or "Document" by default.

-This can be handy as a means to define very simple-structured config files or to attach attributes to a file as a whole.
+This can be handy as a means to define very simple-structured config files, or to attach attributes to a file as a whole.

 Here's what an example config file might look like in Gravl: